Tinformant/Leet/Low Level/CS61/Data Representation.md

 2. Forming a pointer &a[i] with i < 0 or i > N causes undefined behavior.
 3. Dereferencing a pointer &a[i] with 0 ≤ i < N is safe.
 4. Dereferencing a pointer &a[i] with i < 0 or i ≥ N causes undefined behavior.

+## Signed Integer Representation
+### Two's complement
+Representation for signed integers (x86-64) is two’s complement;

+principle: addition and subtraction of signed integers shall use the same instructions as addition and subtraction of unsigned integers.

+principle: adding x and -x result in 0.

+To see what this means, let’s think about what -x should mean when x is an unsigned integer.
+Wait, negative unsigned?!
+This isn’t an oxymoron because C++ uses modular arithmetic for unsigned integers: the result of an arithmetic operation on unsigned values is always taken modulo 2B, where B is the number of bits in the unsigned value type.
+Thus, on x86-64,